YingnanMa/RAST-4.0/README.md

 - PyTorch 1.8.0
 - CUDA 11.1

-## Please take note of the following considerations
-- RAST framework supports three different network architectures (AdaIN, IEAST, and SANet) with two different training strategies (combined, replaced).
-If you want to do training or testing, please proceed to the directory of each architecture under specific training strategy folder.
-The training and testing steps are outlined below:

 ## Model Testing
 - Create ''model'', ''content'' and ''style'' folders under specific training strategy folder.
 - Download [VGG pretrained](https://drive.google.com/file/d/1cI6ubAziMdOsSJZEvfofW-iCtnCmsONL/view?usp=share_link) model to ''model'' folder.